Annual Highlights 2025

 In Antarctica:

-• Dr Linda Armbrecht (University of Tasmania) completed sampling beneath the West Antarctic Ice Sheet at the CAM Ice Stream with the SWAIS2C sea team.
+Dr Linda Armbrecht (University of Tasmania) completed sampling beneath the West Antarctic Ice Sheet at the CAM Ice Stream with the SWAIS2C sea team.
+Around 60 sediment core samples have already yielded ancient DNA, giving unprecedented insight into past ecosystems.

-National Geoscience Infrastructure & Monitoring
+National Geophysics Infrastructure & Monitoring

 EarthBank portal.
 Image: AuScope

-At Curtin University, Dr Bhavik Lodhia joined as Deputy Director of EarthBank, bringing expertise in hydrogen systems, basin modelling and geochemical integration.
+At Curtin University, Dr Bhavik Lodhia joined as Deputy Director of EarthBank, bringing expertise in hydrogen systems, basin modelling and geochemical data integration.

 EarthBank became a regular member of the World Data System, reinforcing our commitment to open and FAIR data.

-Analytical & Hyperspectral Advances
+Geochemistry & Hyperspectral Advances

 At the University of Melbourne, the new image geo laser system is revolutionising thermochronology, delivering faster analysis, superior ablation characteristics, and expanded analytical capabilities, opening new frontiers in landscape evolution and mineral exploration.

-While at ANU, new in situ high precision strontium isotope techniques are advancing our ability to trace lithospheric domains and improve geochronology data.
-And in hyperspectral news, the new Hyperion microscope has been installed at ANU, and three HyLogger 4 instruments have now been deployed at Western Australia, New South Wales and South Australia Geological Survey and NVCL Nodes.
+And in hyperspectral news, the new Hyperion microscope has been installed at The Australian National University, and three HyLogger 4 instruments have now been deployed at the Western Australia, New South Wales and South Australia Geological Survey National Virtual Core Library (NVCL) Nodes .

 Hydrogeology & Groundwater Innovation